Dynamic Defense Against Byzantine Poisoning Attacks in Federated Learning: Introduction

-We know that machine learning is vulnerable to malicious manipulations on the input data to cause incorrect classification \cite{dalvi2004}.
-This vulnerability to adversarial attacks is higher in FL because it does not have access to the training data \cite{ji2019}.
-Among the different kind of adversarial attacks in the literature \cite{huang2011}, in this paper we focus on poisoning attacks \cite{Biggio2014}, which are based on the arbitrary manipulation of the training data, and specifically on the data poisoning attack \cite{gu2019,jagielski2018}. \eugenio{These adversarial attacks in FL are conducted by the clients because they own the data, therefore the defence has to be performed by the FL model in the global server.}
+Machine learning is vulnerable to malicious manipulations on the input data or the learning model to cause incorrect classification \cite{dalvi2004}.
+This vulnerability becomes harder to address in FL due to most of the defensive approaches are based data inspection techniques.
+Among the different kind of adversarial attacks in the literature \cite{huang2011}, in this paper we focus on \corr{byzantine} poisoning attacks \cite{Biggio2014}, which are based on the arbitrary manipulation of the training data (data poisoning attack \cite{gu2019,jagielski2018}) or the client model updates (model poisoning attacks \cite{bhagoji2018model}) \corr{with the aim of hindering the performance of the FL model}.

-We claim in this paper \eugenio{that the FL model} has to be able to \eugenio{dynamically} avoid adversarial clients to preserve the learning model from \eugenio{data poisoning attacks}.
-In the literature there are a number of federated aggregation operators, but they do not prevent the federated model from this kind of attack \cite{red,bib:konecny16federatedoptimizacion,wang2017}, or they do it following some assumptions about the nature of the adversarial clients \cite{fung2018}.
+We \emc{argue} in this paper that the FL model has to be able to \eugenio{dynamically} avoid adversarial clients to preserve the learning model from \corr{byzantines} \eugenio{poisoning attacks}, which is usually performed on the server by the federated aggregation operator.
+In the literature there are a number of federated aggregation operators, but they do not prevent the federated model from this kind of attacks \cite{red,bib:konecny16federatedoptimizacion,wang2017}, or they do it following some assumptions about the nature of the adversarial clients \cite{fung2018} \nrb{or prove to be insufficiently effective \cite{pmlr-v108-bagdasaryan20a}}.

-We propose \eugenio{a dynamic FL model that dynamically selects the clients to be aggregated and discards the adversarial ones.
-The proposed model is agnostic about the number and nature of the adversarial clients.
-The dynamic FL model is built upon an Induced Ordered Weighted Averaging (IOWA) operator \cite{iowa_yager_filev}, which weights the contribution of each client in the aggregation, and it is guided by a \paco{dynamic linguistic} quantifier.
-We call this new FL model FL-IOWA-DQ.}